Ali-Nadhir/Detecting_Missing_Video_Frames-HurryApp_Hackathon_Candidate_Quiz/README.md

 ## How to Run

-The test example in Python script and Jupyter Notebook The solution Python script.
-You can run it directly:
+The test example in Python script and Jupyter Notebook You can run the solution Python script:

 ```bash
 python solution.py